 and, just in case some crazy clown wanted to get up there with a chain saw.

 I mounted flaming caldrons in the top windows to look like the whole “3rd” floor was on fire!

-They had fans in them to blow the fake fabric flame which also sucked the fog through.
-The flames were OK for an illusion, (needed more caldrons!) but the fog pouring through the windows was very realistic – almost alarming.
+They had fans in them to blow the fabric flame which also sucked the fog through.

 We set up the window boxes in the dining room to see if the flames worked.

-We made the 12” deep window “shadow” boxes out of 1/2” plywood, painted flat black.
-The boxes and framing were hidden behind black plastic and landscaping fabric which curved around to create a round spider’s den.
+The 12” deep window “shadow” boxes were hidden behind black plastic and landscaping fabric which curved around to create a round spider’s den.

 The framing was fun…if you like standing 16 ft. walls in 30 mph winds!

 At least I knew it wasn’t going to fall down.

 That Super Storm was heading right for us…..wtf, can you believe this?!!